Specifically, there was a question in the last post that read:

 - Hymns were undoubtedly a context in the life of so many role models of prep in the last century and earlier.

-- Friends to this day include snippets of hymns in email signatures.
+- Many to this day include snippets of hymns in email signatures.
 One sailor signs off with "Oh, hear us when we cry to Thee, For those in peril on the sea!"

 |The Vineyard Sound, Edgartown, Martha's Vineyard|